 A dental office can be a hectic place at peak hours.
 The chairs are full.
 There are cavities to fill.
 X-rays are waiting for review.
 The front office staff is checking dental insurance documentation, while the phone continually rings.
 And, in the busy hallway the dental instrument sales representative is waiting for 30 seconds of your free time to demonstrate a new and improved dental laser.
 When activity heats up at a dental office, like in many job environments, employees are often asked to do tasks that were not part of their job description.
 This can create tension and disruption, and lead to employee turnover.
 There are really only two points in the process where you can avoid these situations proactively.

 Obviously, the best place to set expectations for candidates seeking dental employment is in the job description or requirements.
-Click the following link for an example of job descriptions for dental office jobs.
 The job description should be succinct, but should contain the real expectations you have for this position, including those possible occasions when the employee’s responsibilities might stretch.